itJunky/web-tasker.py/README.md

 For run on development environment you need a docker Than you need to go into web-tasker.py directory and run docker-compose up

-If it's your first run, you need to edit init.sh and uncomment a last line python ./db_create.py
+If it's your first run, you need to edit init.sh for uncomment a line

+python ./db_create.py

+And comment out line

+python ./runserver.py

 After that you need run docker-compose up

-Than change back init.sh with uncomment line python ./runserver.py
+Than change back init.sh with uncomment line

+python ./runserver.py

 And comment line with db_create